ROGR: Relightable 3D Objects using Generative Relighting: Results

 We next perform an ablation study of the different components of our method, done on the ``hotdog'' scene of the TensoIR benchmark, chosen since it has the most interesting materials in that dataset.
 Each ablation is reported in a row of Tab.~\ref{tab:ablation} and its corresponding column in Fig.~\ref{fig:ablation}.

-\paragraph{Multi-scale specular conditioning.} Our multi-scale specular conditioning features, which are computed by blurring the environment map according to Eq.~\ref{eq:blur} using multiple kernel sizes, are provided to the model.
+\paragraph{Multi-scale specular conditioning.} Our multi-scale specular conditioning features, which are computed by blurring the environment map using multiple kernel sizes as in Eq.~\ref{eq:blur}, are provided to the model.
 Each scale is designed to approximate the incident light averaged over a set of directions corresponding to a particular surface roughness.
 When we skip this blurring operation and use the environment map values directly, our model can still represent highly specular regions (see Fig.~\ref{fig:ablation}(a)), but struggles more with rough or diffuse surfaces, leading to a drop in reconstruction metrics.

 \paragraph{Specular conditioning.} Next we remove the specular conditioning signal altogether, which leads to another small drop in reconstruction metrics as well as a qualitative drop in the accuracy of rendered specular highlights.